Skip to content

 The simplest import brings in a whole module and lets you use its contents with dot notation.
 You can also import specific names from a module to use them directly without the prefix.
 Aliases shorten long names.

-import module binds the module object to the name module in the current scope. from module import name binds just name.
+import module binds the module object to the name module in the current scope. from module import name binds only name.
 Aliases (import module as alias) are common with third-party libraries.
 Avoid from module import *: it pollutes the namespace and makes it unclear where names came from.

 python